alefaso-lucky/flying-sauce-r/README.md

     * Use [XAMPP](https://www.apachefriends.org/) or [MAMP](https://www.mamp.info/)

-    * Import the MySQL database if included (SQL file)
+    * Import the Postgre database if included (SQL file)

     * Place files in `htdocs/` or equivalent directory